rremple/intervalidus/readme.md

 Below is the class diagram for the core bits of Intervalidus:
 ![core class diagram](/doc/intervalidus-core.png)

-As described above `DataIn1DVersioned` leverages the core classes to provide specific functionality.
+As described above, `DataIn1DVersioned` leverages the core classes to provide specific functionality you might want when versioning data (such as approval).
 Below is the class diagram for it:
 ![core class diagram](/doc/intervalidus-versioned.png)